TheCookieMC/.github/README.md

 ### One last note
 Thanks for checking out our page on GitHub!
-At this time, we do not have any plans to publish any of our work.
 The only thing that is currently avalible on our github page is information about our [API](https://github.com/TheCookieMC/API).
-If you have any questions, you can find more information from staff members in our offical [discord server](https://discord.gg/TSf6rgx4MG).
+If you have any questions, you can find more information in our offical [discord server](https://discord.gg/TSf6rgx4MG).
 Thanks for stopping by :)